 Juice extraction by centrifugation

-Extraction by cold pressing is carried out by “slow juicers” or slowly rotating juice extractors, sometimes vertical, sometimes horizontal.
+Extraction by cold pressing is done by “slow juicers” or slowly rotating juice extractors, sometimes vertical, sometimes horizontal.
 They generate no overheating or heat.
 The method is said to be “gentle”.
 The juices thus obtained retain all their nutritional value.
-The system works by the delicate rotating movement of an endless screw which presses fruits and vegetables slowly (from 30 to 60 rotations per minute on average), maximizing the juice yield (from 10 to 30% and more compared centrifuges), vitamins & amp; nutrients.
-Additional interest, the machines separate the almost completely dehydrated pulp on one side, pure and homogeneous juice on the other.
-Finally, the juice obtained oxidizes more slowly, although it will always be better to drink it freshly squeezed.
+The system works by the delicate rotating movement of an endless screw which presses fruits and vegetables slowly (from 30 to 60 rotations per minute on average), maximizing the yield of the juice (from 10 to 30% and more compared centrifuges), vitamins & nutrients.
+Additional interest, the machines dissociate the almost completely dehydrated pulp on one side, pure and homogeneous juice on the other.
+Finally, the juice obtained oxidizes less quickly although it will always be better to drink it freshly squeezed.
 The product is now democratized and easily competes with conventional centrifuges.

 Extraction by Nutri-Blender or Mixer